-Peanut Butter Tips
+How to Make Peanut Butter Cookies - Tips

 - INGREDIENTS: Baking is a science!
 Never make substitutions that aren’t recommended in the recipe.
 Measure all ingredients carefully.
-This substitution guide will help you avoid any guesswork.

 - Check expiration dates on baking powder and baking soda.
 Test baking powder for freshness by mixing 1 tsp. with ¼ cup hot water and watch for vigorous bubbling.
 Baking soda will remain fresh if stored in a sealed container in a dry place.

 - Measuring peanut butter is sometimes a sticky situation.
-To make it easier, spray a dry measuring cup with cooking spray then use a rubber spatula to scoop the peanut butter from the jar.
+To make it easier, spray a dry measuring cup with cooking spray, then use a rubber spatula to scoop the peanut butter from the jar.

 Storing Peanut Butter Cookies